Topsail Island - Give Me Some Beach and Quiet!

 Surf City is the commercial heart of Topsail Island and has been for over 60 years.
 The town has grown from a small fishing village to a community of some 1,900.
 Visitors appreciate Surf City as “the way the beach used to be,” quiet and serene.
 Surf City’s historic "swing bridge," brings you into the past and creates the mood to build peaceful vacation memories.
 Generations of visitors prefer Surf City, because of its clean and uncrowded beaches.

 The historic Moores Creek National Battlefield is located in Currie.
 In 1776, the Patriots overtook the Loyalists; and remembrance, a reenactment of this battle is held yearly the last full weekend in February.
 The park includes a visitor’s center with a trail that leads across exhibits, bridges and picnic areas.

-Rich in history, beaches, and peaceful beauty, Topsail Island offers many unique communities to visit and enjoy a quiet beach vacation.
+Rich in history, beaches, and peaceful beauty, Topsail Island offers many unique communities to visit and enjoy a quiet beach vacation along coastal North Carolina.
 With plenty of shopping, restaurants, and options for fun in the sun, visitors may also consider renting a beach home in the area for maximum privacy, and quietude.
-Find Rentals offers many options for beach accommodation in Topsail Island.
+Find Rentals offers many options for beach accommodation on Topsail Island.

 by Anthony Vaarwerk